 Psychiatrists commonly pathologize extreme and ecstatic experiences, while some who oppose psychiatry may seem to romanticize them – but what we really need is a deep understanding of the multiple sides of such experiences.
 Kind of like with fire – fire is both great and very helpful, and quite terrible, and we do best with it when we are aware of this duality.

-If you would like to learn more about this point of view, I encourage you to attend the ISPS-US webinar “The Mysticism / Psychosis Continuum, with Jules Evans” on 3/17/23.
-Note that a donation is requested, but if cannot afford a donation you can read the event description and find a way to register without donating.
+If you would like to learn more about this point of view, I encourage you to check out this recording of the ISPS-US webinar “The Mysticism / Psychosis Continuum, with Jules Evans,” of a talk given on 3/17/23.
+Note that the talk itself is about an hour, followed by an hour of question and answer.

 You must log in to post a comment.
 Log in now.